practicusai/docs/docs/tutorial/start.md

 ## Big Picture Summary

 The below is a summary of what this tutorial will cover and for whom.
-Please check our documentation for other topics.
+Please check our [documentation](../index.md) for other topics.

 ![](img/other/big-picture.png)

-## Before we begin
+### Before we begin

-Tip: If you are viewing this tutorial inside the app, you can **right-click the tutorial tab and open it inside your browser as well**.
+If you are viewing this tutorial inside the Practicus AI app, you can **right-click the tutorial tab and open it inside your browser as well**.
 This can be useful if you would like to view the tutorial side-by-side with the app.
-If you navigate to other pages, you can return to the tutorial by selecting back from the same menu as well.

 ![open in browser](img/other/open-in-browser.png)